Licensee Of

 Benefits

-• the stepped cavity rows allow double the number of cavity interactions for a given mixing length, making the machines more compact and less expensive
+The particular geometry of the FDM mixer has some particular benefits when compared to older cylindrical-type inter-cavity transfer mixers:- the stepped cavity rows allow double the number of cavity interactions for a given mixing length, making the machines more compact and less expensive

-• The rotor and stator can both be made as single, externally machined or cast components rather that the "clam-shell" type of stator arrangement normally used.
+- The rotor and stator can both be made as single, externally machined or cast components rather that the "clam-shell" type of stator arrangement normally used.
 This again reduces cost and makes cleaning the machines easier.

-• The use of quarter-spheres rather than hemispheres as cavities minimises the potential for caking and bake-on of materials within cavities.
+- The use of quarter-spheres rather than hemispheres as cavities minimises the potential for caking and bake-on of materials within cavities.
 Cleanability is therefore much improved.

-• The stepped cavity rows ensure that the shortest flowpath through the mixer is through the cavities rather than through the rotor-stator gap.
+- The stepped cavity rows ensure that the shortest flowpath through the mixer is through the cavities rather than through the rotor-stator gap.
 This remedies a problem seen with cylindrical mixers where low viscosity additives are often not properly incorporated in the mixture.